 In this article, we will discuss the top emerging technologies to consider investing in and the potential they hold for the future.
 From AI to cloud computing, here’s how you can capitalize on the growth of these game-changing technologies.

 The rapid growth of disruptive technologies

-- Artificial intelligence (AI) – The AI market could generate sales of $190 billion by 2025, up from $67 billion in 2021, an increase of 184 percent, according to GlobalData estimates.
-Compound annual growth rate: 38 percent.
+- Artificial intelligence (AI) – The generative AI market could grow to $1.3 trillion by 2032, up from $40 billion in 2022, according to a report from Bloomberg Intelligence.
+Compound annual growth rate: 42 percent.

-- Cloud computing – The cloud market could rise to $791 billion by 2028, from $250 billion in 2021, an increase of 216 percent, according to Fortune Business Insights.
-Compound annual growth rate: 18 percent.
+- Cloud computing – The cloud market could rise to $2.4 trillion by 2030, from $678 billion in 2023, according to Fortune Business Insights.
+Compound annual growth rate: 20 percent.

 Emerging technologies to consider investing in

 Among the most impactful technology advancements are artificial intelligence, robotics and automation, and cloud computing.
 These top new emerging technologies not only power digital transformation in business, but set the stage for other solutions, including the metaverse, cryptocurrencies, biotechnology, and many others.

 At its core, AI attempts to replicate human intelligence in a computer or machine with faster speed and greater accuracy.
 Companies such as Alphabet and Microsoft employ the technology to program machines to solve problems, answer questions, and conduct tasks previously done by humans.

 And just like the human brain, the more information AI receives and stores, the greater its potential.
 For example, the banking industry uses AI to improve decision-making in high-speed trading, automate back-office processes such as risk management, or even reduce costs by using humanoid robots in branches.
 Similarly, AI powers self-driving cars and even movie recommendations from Netflix.